uktrade/stream-unzip/docs/publish-a-release.md

+---
+layout: sub-navigation
+order: 5
-# How to publish a release
+title: How to publish a release
+---

 Only mambers of the uktrade GitHub organisation may publish a release.
 If you are a member of the uktrade GitHub organsation: